Hribek25/IOTA101/README.md

 There are several chapters available.
 If you are not familiar with IOTA then it is highly recommended to follow them in the particular order to understand all important IOTA concepts properly.
 Otherwise you may get quickly confused later.

 ## Code Snippets
-Code snippets are currently based on Python and NodeJs.
+Code snippets are currently based on Python, NodeJs and C#.
 Since Python is very descriptive language and easy to understand, I believe the tutorial is basically understandable to anyone.
 Anyway, all important IOTA concepts are described in language-agnostic way and so you would be able to use any language of your choice.

 Interested to see what is the overall code base coverage breaked down to a specific language?
 The following page provides you such an info.
 Needless to say, we are working hard to be sure there is no language that would be a second-class citizen.

 [![Languages Covered](https://img.shields.io/badge/Coverage-Python%20%7C%20NodeJS%20%7C%20C%23-brightgreen.svg "Languages covered")](https://hribek25.github.io/IOTA101/devlab.html#Language-Coverage)

-IOTA Developer Essentials are accompanied by *IOTA Developer Lab* and so you can play with all code snippets directly in your web browser, please see the next chapter.
+IOTA Developer Essentials are accompanied by *IOTA Developer Lab* and so you can play with all code snippets directly in your web browser.
 Feel free to experiment with the prepared code snippets and get your hands dirty.
 It is a best way how to get familiar quickly.

 [![Interactive Lab](https://img.shields.io/badge/Interactive-Lab-blue.svg "Interactive experience with code snippets")](https://hribek25.github.io/IOTA101/devlab.html)